Sky Meadows State Park: Formation

+Historic listing

+The historic district encompasses 23 contributing buildings including barns, 1 contributing site, and 3 contributing structures dating between 1780 and 1954.
+The oldest is the 1 1/2-story, Wayside Cottage which was built about 1780.
+It also includes the Timberlake farmstead (c.
+1860), Federal-style Mount Bleak mansion (c.
+1843), and the frame Meeting House (c.
+1845).

+Ecology, star-watching and camping amenities

 It starts in a valley between the foothills and the Blue Ridge Mountains, then has meadows and forests stretching up to the ridge of the mountain and the Appalachian Trail.

 There is a basic walk-in campground, over 12 mi of hiking trails and 6 mi of bridle paths.
 The horse trails are east of US 17 and the hiking trails (and most of the park) is west of US 17.

 With a combination of meadows, grazed fields, forest, scrub, and streams, it has a wide variety of ecological zones.

 Most of the year, there are monthly "astronomy nights" where amateur astronomers bring their telescopes and use them to show attendees various celestial objects.
 Typically, an astronomer from the Smithsonian Institution is among the leaders.
+The park was designated as an International Dark Sky Park by DarkSky International in April 2021.

 Sky Meadows is a year-round bird watching site.
 It is known for a colony of red-headed woodpeckers that live in an oak grove just past the contact station.
 Depending on the time of the year, it is almost certain that this and the other six species of woodpeckers—downy, hairy, red-bellied, yellow-bellied sapsucker, pileated, and northern flicker—commonly found in this part of Virginia will be present.

 Except for "astronomy nights", the park closes at dusk, and campers must be in the park and others out of the park at that time.